 While we strongly believe that creating platform-native UIs for each platform you develop for (and Oxygene does not only reflect but practically enforce that philosophy), there is of course a huge opportunity for sharing non-UI business logic code between platforms.

-The open-source Sugar library project provides a cross-platform base library of common classes and functionality that allows you to write shared non-UI "business logic"-type code in a way that lets it compile for all three platforms, in spite of the actual runtime classes on these platforms being vastly different.
+The open-source Sugar library project provides a cross-platform base library of common classes and functionality that allows you to write shared non-UI "business logic"-type code in a way that lets it compile for all platforms, in spite of the actual runtime classes on these platforms being vastly different.

 Sugar does not aim to be a general purpose replacement for each platform's individual APIs, but is targeted specifically to be used for shared code.
 The idea is that applications will be a combination of platform-specific applications, using the platform's own APIs (making up the majority of the code for GUI and platform-specific services) and shared classes written using Sugar classes.